topijeramit/Naim/Cryptography-Class/Assessments/2-Lab-Works-20%/Lab-Work-2/readme.md

-# 💻 Lab 2: Cryptographic Attacks: Cracking Weak Password Hashes and Exploiting Poor Authentication in Databases
+# 💻 Cryptographic Attacks: Cracking Weak Password Hashes and Exploiting Poor Authentication in Databases

 ## 🧠 A. Lab Objectives